 Teams play best-of-seven series.

-In 1996 to 1998 Subway became the official sponsor of the championship and the Nat Bailey Trophy was called the Subway Cup and was presented to the team winning the League playoff championship.
+From 1996 to 1998 Subway was the official sponsor of the championship trophy and was renamed the Subway Cup which, was presented to the team winning the League playoff championship.

-For the 1999 playoffs the Subway Cup (Nat Bailey Trophy) was replaced by the Fred Page Cup.
+The Subway Cup was replaced by the Fred Page Cup.